Mission of St. Clare logo Agatha of Sicily

 Quintianus, learning of her death, went to take control of her lands; however, as he crossed a river on horseback with two other soldiers, one horse trampled him to death.

-One year after Agatha died, lava from a nearby volcano threatened to burn the city of Catania.
+One year after Agatha died, lava from the nearby volcano Etna threatened to burn the city of Catania.
 Both Christians and idol worshippers ran to Agatha's tomb and taking a silk mantle from there, asked God for his protection.
 The lava flowed back into the volcano and many idol worshippers became Christians.

 St. Sarapion was from Binosa in Lower Egypt.
 He was wealthy and had many possessions and he was a charitable man.